-The complaint alleges that, during the Class Period, defendants issued numerous statements regarding the Company’s business and financial results.
-According to the complaint, these statements were materially false and misleading because they failed to disclose the Company’s failure to timely write-down impaired securities containing subprime debt.
+The original Complaint charges UBS and certain of its officers and directors with violations of the Securities Exchange Act of 1934.
+The Complaint alleges that during the Class Period, Defendants issued numerous statements regarding the Company’s business and financial results.
+According to the Complaint, these statements were materially false and misleading because they failed to disclose the Company’s failure to timely write-down impaired securities containing subprime debt.

 On January 25, 2010, by order of the Court, the Clerk of the Court was instructed to mark the following cases as closed: (1) Case No. 08 Civ.
 6868; (2) Case No. 08 Civ.
 7606; (3) Case No. 09 Civ.
 219; and (4) Case No. 09 Civ.
 893. All cases are to be associated with Case No. 07 Civ.
 11225.

 On March 19, 2010, it was ordered that Defendants' 12(b)(1) motion and 12(b)(6) motions were denied without prejudice and with leave to renew after the Supreme Court's decision in a related case.